 Prerequisite(s): BES E118 or Permission of Instructor.

 This course is designed for students who are contemplating or ready to launch a business, have an established business, or are working in a family-owned business.
-The student will learn to execute pre-launch plans and build an MVP (Minimum Viable Product or Service), prepare and conduct a marketing campaign, file legal documents, obtain start-up funding, select a location, calculate a break-even analysis, deliver a pitch to judges, and operate the business to discover a sustainable business model.
+The student will learn to execute prelaunch plans and build an MVP (Minimum Viable Product or Service), prepare and conduct a marketing campaign, file legal documents, obtain start-up funding, select a location, calculate a break-even analysis, deliver a pitch to judges, and operate the business to discover a sustainable business model.
 The experiential learning approach will be used in this course allowing students to learn essential entrepreneurial skill- sets to create and operate a small business.
 Students will be mentored by the instructor and other outside business experts.
-This course is eight weeks: Classroom, Online, and Offsite Weekend attendance mandatory.